Skip to content

 Perspectives of Lisbon

 A couple of weeks ago I left Portugal.
 Although I knew my time was limited, Lisbon did not make it easy for me to leave as the sun was shining and the city once more soared in bright colors.
 Portugal seems still very close as I am curating all the photography I did back there.
-So the chapter may be closed in my personal life (for now) it is definitely not closed in terms of the blog.
-Or in other words: There is more to come and updates will be more frequent 🙂
+So, the chapter may be closed in my personal life (for now), but it is definitely not closed in terms of the blog.
+In other words, There is more to come, and updates will be more frequent 🙂

 test